 Olympus PEN-F vs Panasonic GX1

 The Olympus PEN-F and the Panasonic Lumix DMC-GX1 are two enthusiast cameras that were announced, respectively, in January 2016 and November 2011.
 Both the PEN-F and the GX1 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
 The Olympus has a resolution of 20.2 megapixels, whereas the Panasonic provides 15.8 MP.
-Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 |Olympus PEN-F||Panasonic GX1|

 |20.2 MP, Four Thirds Sensor||15.8 MP, Four Thirds Sensor|